LewisCM14/rock-paper-scissors/README.md

 - **The Rules Section**

     * The intention with the rules section is to be clear and concise.
-The rules for the traditional game type are uppercase and the modern are lowercase, as is done in the header.
+The rules for the Traditional game type are uppercase and the Modern are lowercase, as is done in the header.

     * They are wrapped in a simple border to help frame them on the page, attempting to make them appear like a notice board.